Post-classical history: West and Central Asia

 After Muhammad introduced Islam, it jump-started Middle Eastern culture into an Islamic Golden Age, inspiring achievements in architecture, the revival of old advances in science and technology, and the formation of a distinct way of life.
-Muslims saved and spread Greek advances in medicine, algebra, geometry, astronomy, anatomy, and ethics that would later finds it way back to Western Europe.
+Muslims saved and spread Greek advances in medicine, algebra, geometry, astronomy, anatomy, and ethics that would later find their way back to Western Europe.

-The dominance of the Arabs came to a sudden end in the mid-11th century with the arrival of the Seljuq Turks, migrating south from the Turkic homelands in Central Asia.
+The dominance of the Arabs came to a sudden end in the mid-11th century with the arrival of the Seljuk Turks, migrating south from the Turkic homelands in Central Asia.
 They conquered Persia, Iraq (capturing Baghdad in 1055), Syria, Palestine, and the Hejaz.
 This was followed by a series of Christian Western Europe invasions.
 The fragmentation of the Middle East allowed joint European forces mainly from England, France, and the emerging Holy Roman Empire, to enter the region.
 In 1099 the knights of the First Crusade captured Jerusalem and founded the Kingdom of Jerusalem, which survived until 1187, when Saladin retook the city.
 Smaller crusader fiefdoms survived until 1291.
-In the early 13th century, a new wave of invaders, the armies of the Mongol Empire, swept through the region, sacking Baghdad in the Siege of Baghdad (1258) and advancing as far south as the border of Egypt in what became known as the Mongol conquests.
-The Mongols eventually retreated in 1335, but the chaos that ensued throughout the empire deposed the Seljuq Turks.
+In the early 13th century, a new wave of invaders, the armies of the Mongol Empire, swept through the region, sacking Baghdad in the siege of Baghdad and advancing as far south as the border of Egypt in what became known as the Mongol conquests.
+The Mongols eventually retreated in 1335, but the chaos that ensued throughout the empire deposed the Seljuk Turks.
 In 1401, the region was further plagued by the Turko-Mongol, Timur, and his ferocious raids.
 By then, another group of Turks had arisen as well, the Ottomans.